ThomasBrt/Show-Hide-option-patch-for-Multicast-Button-TotemTimers-Classic/README.md

 <h2 style="color:#0070DD">Why this patch ?</h2>

-Like many other shamans on Azeroth, I much prefer TotemTimers to the default totem bar.
-But the Multicast Button (with Call of the Elements, etc...) is often not needed...
-Indeed, once you've bind one totem set, you can change your pre-selected totems by Right-Click.
+Like many other shamans on Azeroth, I much prefer TotemTimers to the default totem bar. <b>But the Multicast Button (with Call of the Elements, etc...) is often not needed...</b> Indeed, once you've bind one totem set, you can change your pre-selected totems in it by Right-Click.
 So you may want to disable the Multicast Button !
 However, the default option causes <b>a switch to the default totem bar (as written on their CurseForge page), and you're not able to pre-select totems anymore.</b> This patch is a try to do it right, <b>giving you finally a way to show/hide this button while retaining all the good features of TotemTimers</b>.

 ---